memblin/pyinfra-okd4/README.md

 - Not ready for use yet, still a work in progress

+- Migrating to packaged format

 - Deploy will not complete without a valid SSH key and PullSecret in `group_data/all.py` but you shouldn't commit your pull secret to the repo

+- Deploy for downloading okd installer fails poorly if Internet is unavailable.